Solo Stove Campfire Review – Is It Worth $100?

 3. Portable Enough For Section Hikers, Day Hikers & Camping

-At just 2.2 lbs and 7 inches wide by 9.25 inches tall, they’re lightweight and easy to toss in a backpacking pack or tie to the bottom of your hiking pack.
+The standard Mesa is only 285 grams and 5.1 inches wide by 6.8″ tall.
+The Mesa XL comes in at just 2.2 lbs and is 7 inches wide by 8.6 inches tall, they’re lightweight and easy to toss in a backpacking pack or tie to the bottom of your hiking pack.

 The Drawbacks

-While this is one of the top rated backpacking stoves money can buy, no product is perfect.
-Kayla and I had a few (minor) gripes with our campfire.
+While this is one of the top-rated backpacking stoves money can buy, no product is perfect.
+I had a few (minor) gripes with our Mesa.

 2. It’s Pricey